globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

     <img src="images/attack4.png"/>
 </p>

-Further more, if we try the `/coupon` route, instead of the `/login`, we can see similar results.
+Furthermore, if we try the `/coupon` route, instead of the `/login`, we can see similar results.
 The coupon page is shown below:

 <p align="center">
     <img src="images/attack5.png"/>
 </p>

-Using Burp Suite again, we could send multiple requests to the application to simulate the second brute force attack, changing only `coupon` field:
+Using Burp Suite again, we could send multiple requests to the application to simulate the second brute force attack, changing only the `coupon` field:

 <p align="center">
     <img src="images/attack6.png"/>